 Violations of women's rights are not just detrimental to society, human rights, and the dignity of women, but are also extremely damaging to a country's prospects for sustainable economic development.
-Lebanon has made some inroads toward correcting the injustices inflicted on women, but substantial work is still needed.
+To date, Lebanon has made some inroads toward correcting the injustices inflicted on women, but many improvements to the standing of women in the economy appear to have been halted or rolled back under the impact of the nation's economic crisis and the Covid-19 pandemic in 2020.
 Lebanon has a reputation for openness, liberties, and freedom, but in reality the country lags behind others in the region, such as some North African Arab states that have introduced laws that have considerably improved the social and economic status of women.
 There are some positive indicators concerning Lebanese women's level of education and engagement in decision-making positions (namely in the judicial and public administrations), but these do not reflect their real status or participation in the labor force, their role within the family, or the general attitude of society-attitudes that are not only problematic for gender equality but also for gender or sexual orientation.

+While substantial work is still needed in all areas of combating gender inequality, the situation at the end of 2020 calls for integration of rational efforts to achieve progress on gender equality that is integrated into overall needs to maintain the country's social integrity and escape from all-engulfing economic misery.
+Campaigns for gender equality have visibly increased in number and intensity.
+Their next phase deserves to aim for full incorporation into and alignment with the overall economic and cultural identity of the country.
 Lebanon still lacks proper civil laws guaranteeing equal rights for women, and there are various legal constraints that discriminate against women at home and work.
 Societal attitudes and perceptions continue to subordinate women, suppressing their innovation, creativity, productivity, and-most importantly-their basic freedoms.
 Lebanon still has reservations about some major international conventions-such as the Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW)-and has yet to reform domestic laws, change unfair customs (e.g., unequal employment opportunities and family status laws), and combat gender-based violence (GBV), including harassment in schools, universities, and the public and private spheres.
 There are insufficient laws protecting the rights of women, and insufficient institutional support when women are facing the judiciary.

 Lebanese laws must be brought in line with international conventions, and stakeholders must work together through a grassroots campaign to cement equality in practice.
+Implementing the 2020 law against sexual violence and harassment is only the beginning.
 Empowering women is not only a fundamental social and human right, but also a pillar of sustainable economic development-we need gender equality at all levels to develop the country further.